EgorBodnar/EgorBodnar/README.md

 > 📅 <em>**If you want to chat with me, schedule a short 30-minute meeting [here](https://calendly.com/holleaf/30min).**</em>

- I am an enthusiastic and versatile Automation QA professional with extended experience in testing web and mobile apps and good knowledge of ATQA technologies, frameworks, and modern CI/CD and ATQA processes with the skills of automating testing of back-end and front-end of high-loaded systems.
+ I am an enthusiastic and versatile Automation QA professional with extended experience in testing web and mobile apps and good knowledge of ATQA technologies, frameworks, and modern CI/CD and ATQA processes, with the skills of automating testing of back-end and front-end of high-loaded systems.

  I excel at both establishing and enhancing automated testing processes, while emphasizing customization to each project's unique needs.
 Additionally, I possess strong leadership and soft skills, enabling me to mentor and grow effective automation testing teams.

  My specialization is in constructing automated testing processes for new projects, with an emphasis on customizing the framework architecture to the specific needs of each project.
 This includes assembling a team, providing mentoring, establishing standard operating procedures within the team, defining a uniform code style, and implementing a code review process to enable the automation testing team to operate effectively and grow independently.

-*   🌍  I'm based in Bali, but my working time zone is CET.
+*   🌍  I'm based in Valencia, Spain.
 *   ✉️  You can contact me at [holleaf@gmail.com](mailto:holleaf@gmail.com)
-*   🤝  I'm open to collaborating on web3 projects or altruistic open-source based projects which gonna help a lot of people
+*   🤝  I'm open to collaborating on web3 projects or altruistic open-source-based projects which gonna help a lot of people

 🛠️ Example of my approach: [API testing framework based on Axios and Jest on e2e mocked backend](https://github.com/EgorBodnar/rest-axios-codeceptjs-allure-docker-test-example)